concur1/pl_compare/README.md

 [Github](https://github.com/concur1/pl_compare) - [PyPi Page](https://pypi.org/project/pl-compare/)

+If you find your self writing various SQL/Dataframe operations to try and understand the differences between two tables then this tool can help you.

 - Get statistical summaries and/or examples and/or a boolean to indicate:
   - Schema differences
   - Row differences